Contributed by Betty Matteson Rhodes

-Pennsylvania’s State Historical Marker Program highlights some of Pennsylvania’s history, and Warren county has its share of interesting history.
-The following is a collection of Highway Road Markers found in Warren County.
+Pennsylvania’s Historical Marker Program highlights some of Pennsylvania’s history with more than 2,000 cast aluminum markers.
+Warren county has its share of interesting history as evidenced by the following collection of eleven highway roadside markers and one city marker:

 |